imjord/tauri_steam_clone/README.md

 ```

 2. Start the server with npm run dev.
+You will need MongoDB installed.
+A local DB will be made.

 ```